How Do You Start & Open a New Bank in Canada?

 OSFI’s application process is broken up into the following three phases, which the agency has structured in order to provide guidance and feedback throughout the lengthy application process:

 - Phase 3: Order

-Phase 1: What Do You Need for OSFIs Pre-Application Process?
+Phase 1: What Are OSFI’s & What Do You Need for OSFIs Pre-Application Process?

-Are you ready?
+Are you ready to learn what is OSFI’s?
 Here we go!
 OSFI’s application process starts with an interview.
 Prior to meeting with them in person to discuss your application, you’ll need to prepare a written proposal outlining the reasons why you’re applying to become a bank.
 OSFI will use this proposal to facilitate and guide your conversation during the interview process.
 They’ll be looking for details about your business strategy, target markets, ownership structure—even your proposed management team.

 If you still want to proceed with your application after the initial interview, OSFI will ask you to submit an information package.
 This is where things get serious.
 You’ll need to disclose detailed information about your institution’s ownership, including classes of shares and the percentage of shares held, along with all of your financial statements for the last three years.

 OSFI will also want a finely detailed business plan covering the next five years.
 Your business plan should include information on what financial services you’ll be offering and in which jurisdictions, as well as an analysis of target markets, competitors, and a breakdown of opportunities and challenges and how you’ll address them.
 You’ll need to outline risk-based capital and leverage ratios along with pro forma financial statements of the next five years—in other words: You don’t have to see the future, but you should have the financial details of how it’ll play out.